-J. Post-Retirement Death Benefits Regular Retiree (i.e., a retiree who did not retire under the Retirement System's Disability provisions): If a Retiree elected an Optional Allowance, then his spouse shall be entitled to receive continued payments based on the continuation percentage provided under the Optional Allowance elected. b.
+J. Post-Retirement Death Benefits

+Regular Retiree (i.e., a retiree who did not retire under the Retirement System's Disability provisions):

+- a.
+If a Retiree elected an Optional Allowance, then his spouse shall be entitled to receive continued payments based on the continuation percentage provided under the Optional Allowance elected. - b.
 If a Retiree is receiving a Life Annuity, then their Beneficiary shall only be entitled to receive the value of the Retiree's Accumulated Contributions at the time of Retirement less the value of the payments that the Retiree received before death.
-However, if such Retiree dies within 30 days of retirement and has a Spouse, ther the Spouse shall be entitled to the death benefit payable to a Member who is Eligible for Retirement but has not yet retired.
-Disabled Retiree (i.e., a retiree who retired under the Retirement System's Disability a.
-Regular Spousal Benefit: the Spouse is entitled to 80% of the Member's Disability Retirement Allowance commencing at the later of the Member's date of death of the Spouse's attainment of age 62. provisions): b.
-Reduced Early Spousal Benefit: If the Spouse is under age 62 at the time of the Retiree's death, the Spouse can commence an amount that is actuarially equivalent the Member's Accrued Benefit. c.
-Spouse with Eligible Dependents: if the Disabled Retiree dies before the Spouse reaches age 62 and there are Eligible Dependents, and the Spouse does not elect to receive the Reduced Early Spousal Benefit, then 65% of the Disability Retirement Allowance will continue to the Spouse until the first of the following occurs: the last child ceases to be an Eligible Dependent, the Spouse attains age 62 or the Spouse commences or applies for the Reduced Early Spousal Benefit. d.
-No Spouse but Eligible Dependents: if there is no Surviving Spouse, the surviving Eligible Dependents (or their legal representatives), if any, may select either: i. the benefit provided to the Spouse with Eligible Dependents, or ii.
-25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest e.
-Disabled Spouse with no Eligible Dependents: if the Disabled Member dies before the Spouse is age 62, the Spouse is Disabled, and there are no Eligible Dependents, then if the Spouse does not elect to receive the Reduced Early Spousal Benefit, 65% of the Disability Retirement Allowance will continue to the Spouse until the Spouse reaches age 62 or until the Spouse commences of applies to receive the Reduced Early Spousal Benefit. f.
-Non-Disabled Spouse with No Eligible Dependents: in lieu of the other benefits available to the Surviving Spouse, the Spouse may elect to receive 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest g.
+However, if such Retiree dies within 30 days of retirement and has a Spouse, then the Spouse shall be entitled to the death benefit payable to a Member who is Eligible for Retirement but has not yet retired.

+Disabled Retiree (i.e., a retiree who retired under the Retirement System's Disability provisions):

+- a.
+Regular Spousal Benefit: the Spouse is entitled to 80% of the Member's Disability Retirement Allowance commencing at the later of the Member's date of death or the Spouse's attainment of age 62. - b.
+Reduced Early Spousal Benefit: If the Spouse is under age 62 at the time of the Retiree's death, the Spouse can commence an amount that is actuarially equivalent the Member's Accrued Benefit. - c.
+Spouse with Eligible Dependents: if the Disabled Retiree dies before the Spouse reaches age 62 and there are Eligible Dependents, and the Spouse does not elect to receive the Reduced Early Spousal Benefit, then 65% of the Disability Retirement Allowance will continue to the Spouse until the first of the following occurs: the last child ceases to be an Eligible Dependent, the Spouse attains age 62 or the Spouse commences or applies for the Reduced Early Spousal Benefit. - d.
+No Spouse but Eligible Dependents: if there is no Surviving Spouse, the surviving Eligible Dependents (or their legal representatives), if any, may select either: - i. the benefit provided to the Spouse with Eligible Dependents, or - ii.
+25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest - e.
+Disabled Spouse with no Eligible Dependents: if the Disabled Member dies before the Spouse is age 62, the Spouse is Disabled, and there are no Eligible Dependents, then if the Spouse does not elect to receive the Reduced Early Spousal Benefit, 65% of the Disability Retirement Allowance will continue to the Spouse until the Spouse reaches age 62 or until the Spouse commences or applies to receive the Reduced Early Spousal Benefit. - f.
+Non-Disabled Spouse with No Eligible Dependents: in lieu of the other benefits available to the Surviving Spouse, the Spouse may elect to receive 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest - g.
 No Spouse and No Eligible Dependents: if there is no Spouse or Eligible Dependents, the Member's Beneficiary shall be entitled to the Member's Accumulated Contributions with interest in excess of the Disability Retirement Allowance payments made to the Member prior to death.
-K. Basis of Actuarial Equivalence The 1971 Group Annuity Mortality Table using the Male Table for all Members and the Female Table for all Spouses/Beneficiaries, regardless of the actual sex of the Member or Spouse/Beneficiary, and an interest rate of 6.0%.